 Image: Walk Your City As the city contemplates additional wayfinding signage, it is important to focus on who are the users and what are their destinations.
-It is also beneficial to see what create strategies other cities are implementing.
-Image: Wayfinding signage at Gulfstream Park, Hallandale Beach, Florida GREEN INITIATIVES Cities are increasingly looking to strategies and techniques to limit environmental impacts.
+It is also beneficial to see what creative strategies other cities are implementing.
+Image: Wayfinding signage at Gulfstream Park, Hallandale Beach, Florida Deleted: GREEN INITI ATIVES Cities are increasingly looking to strategies and techniques to limit environmental impacts.
 Whether it is the reuse of water, xeriscape type of landscaping, or policies prohibiting plastic bags, there are many ways in which a city can do its part to help protect the environment.